philip-gai/announcement-drafter/README.md

 ## Contributing

-If you have suggestions for how repost could be improved, or want to report a bug, open an issue!
+If you have suggestions for how announcement-drafter could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).